laurabejder/knitting_project/README.md

 - The data in `patterns_total.csv` was gathered by scraping the [medical knitting](https://www.ravelry.com/patterns/search#pc=medical&sort=popularity&view=captioned_thumbs) category of Ravelry.com
 - All the data on the price of the yarn for the knockers presented in `knockers_yarn_details.csv` was manually gathered from the recipes and the websites of the retailers of the yarn.
 - I also manually collected a sample of prices of conventional breast prostheses using Google.
 The data can be found in `prosthesis_info.csv`.
 It wasn't used in the article as I decided to go with the price ranges on [breastcancer.org](https://www.breastcancer.org/treatment/surgery/breast-forms/types) as a measure for the price of conventional prostheses instead.
+- The data on cancer rates comes from the [CDC's cancer statistics](https://gis.cdc.gov/Cancer/USCS/#/AtAGlance/).

 ### Data analysis process